We can use Gmail SMTP to manage our outgoing emails and receive them in our inbox when properly configured with the Postfix program.

 I will be changing the hostname to demo.restorebin.com using below command.

-But, this hostname will be valid only until restart.
-However, in order to make this change permanent edit, hostname and hosts file via SSH.
+But, this hostname will be valid only until restart; however, to make this change permanent, edit the hostname and hosts file via SSH.

 sudo nano /etc/hostname